Thursday, February 4 at 12:00 p.m.

 Support and Save!
 Become an Alliance Française member for as little as $75 a year for a Library and Events membership.

-This program is presented in partnership with the Alliance Française Miami Metro with communication support from the Federation of Alliances Françaises USA.
+This program is presented in partnership with the Alliance Française Miami Metro with communication support from the Federation of Alliances Françaises USA, the French Heritage Society, and WICE - Paris.

 Through our Entrée Libre initiative, free admission to this program is offered to students enrolled in French Studies in universities and French schools in Chicago and the Midwest.
 This project is partially supported by a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events.